FSpanhel/Databricks-VSCode/README.md

 ```

 However, there are some technical restrictions working with those files.
 While they behave like notebooks, they are still just source files in the background which means, the output of executed cells is not persisted.
 So it can happen that if you save the notebook and it is then reloaded from the source (which can happen automatically in the background), your cell outputs are lost.
-Also, please make sure that the file extensions you configure here are the same as you configured in your `exportFormats`!
+Also, please make sure that the file extensions you configure here are the same as you configured in your `databricks.connection.default.exportFormats`!

 As it is also possible to maintain Python libraries within DAtabricks using [Workspace Files](https://docs.databricks.com/files/workspace.html) there is a clash between file extensions of workspace files and Python notebooks downloaded in source format hence there can be some issues when creating new files etc. Therefore it is recommended to keep using `.ipynb` format for Python notebooks and `.py` for workspace files used in libraries.